Yueyuetian1/DataScience-2022/README.md

 ![3D](https://user-images.githubusercontent.com/96498688/154098465-8b8e3a72-197f-4e6d-ba24-fdcfe38e33ea.jpg)

 Due to the limitations of word, this 3D diagram is statically displayed here, which can be viewed dynamically from the code file of homework3.
 The figure shows a sentence on the X and Z axes: "he went terrace ask coffee".
 This sentence is the relationship between "human" and "things", which explains the correctness of our previous topic definition to a certain extent.
-At the same time, we observe that there are many points on the plane of Y axis and Z axis in 3D graph, so a suggestion is given:
+At the same time, we observe that there are many points on the plane of X axis and Y axis in 3D graph, so a suggestion is given:

 The cross description of characters and places in the article may help the work to be better.